robzwolf/huffman/markdown_report.md

 If we read that `N = 1`, then we manually define the code word `0` to match to the single byte `<byte>` defined in the file.
 We then read the rest of the file and decode it as normal, using our dictionary `{ 0 : <byte> }`.

 # Analysis of Results
-I ran my encoder for several text files of varying sizes.
-I recorded the compression size and the average compression time, and I computed the compression ratio (calculated as `encoded size / original size`) for each file as well, with the values tabulated below.
+The encoder was run for several text files of varying sizes.
+The size of the encoded file and the average compression time were recorded, and the compression ratio (calculated as `encoded size / original size`) was computed for each file as well. with the values tabulated below.

 | File Size (bytes) 	| Encoded Size (bytes) 	| Compression Ratio (%) 	| Compression Time (s) 	|
 |-------------------	|-------------------------	|-----------------------	|----------------------	|